Summer Festivals in Fukushima 2019【Schedules and Details】Spectacular Annual Events of Japan

 Summer Festa IN KORIYAMA 2019 Beer Festival (Koriyama City)

-◆Entrance fee is free for high school students and younger people.
+Entrance is free for high school students and younger.

-This year, the theme has been set as “Prayer and Gratefulness – Two Thoughts to Pray to the Fire”.
-The festival is to be held for two days, as usual, for commemoration and service for the victims, also to wish for a fruitful harvest and peaceful life in the town.
+This year’s theme is “Prayer and Gratefulness – Two Thoughts to Pray to the Fire.”
+Over the course of two days, the festival commemorates the victims while also offering prayers for a bountiful harvest and a peaceful life in the town.

 Bandai Matsuri (Inawashiro Machi)